floridomeacci/TBWA-backslash-generator/README.md

 ![Product Name Screen Shot 4](images/Screenshot%202024-03-31%20at%2010.54.03.png)

 The uploaded code to github is 90% completed.
 TBWA has strict security protocals, this meant rewriting the code to work with their wordpress environment.
-I'm still working on some final issues.
+I'm still working on some final issues and features but my time is limited as since I'm doing this in my spare time.

 <!-- BUILT WITH -->
 ## Built With